AleMorales9011/ForgeWare/009-ADVANCED SCRIPTING/README.md

 ```

 ## Worker Script
-This line of code instructs a machine to join an existing Docker Swarm cluster as a worker node. this code instructs a worker node to join a Docker Swarm cluster managed by a node at 10.10.10.100:2377 using the provided join token.
+This line of code instructs a machine to join an existing Docker Swarm cluster as a ```worker node```.
+This code instructs a worker node to join a Docker Swarm cluster managed by a node at ```10.10.10.100:2377``` using the provided join token.

 ```ruby